Banner

-Outlook users are pretty familiar with the term “OST corruption.”
-While dealing with Outlook for Windows or Mac applications, users take many precautions to prevent accidental data corruption.
+Emailing is one of the significant aspects of professional and personal life; hence email data is crucial.
+Outlook is a prominent email client, and all users are exceptionally versed in the data storage file formats.
+Outlook users are familiar with the term “OST corruption” While dealing with Outlook for Windows or Mac applications.
+Though users take many precautions to prevent accidental data loss and corruption, but, mishappening can happen to anyone.
 But what should you do if your offline OST files somehow get corrupted?
-Today, we’ll talk about how to delete corrupt OST files in Outlook and what other choices you’ve to access corrupt OST files
+Today, we’ll talk about how to delete corrupt OST files in Outlook and your other choices to access corrupt OST files.
+Also, we will cover all the dimensions of OST file corruption.

 What is a corrupted OST file?

-An OST file, also known as an Offline Storage Table file, is a local copy of your mailbox stored on your computer.
+An OST or Offline Storage Table file is a local copy of your mailbox stored on your computer.
 It is used in Microsoft Outlook to allow users to access their email, calendar, and contacts even when not connected to the internet.

 corrupted OST file can occur if the file becomes damaged or is otherwise unable to be read by Outlook.
 This can happen for various reasons, including hardware or software issues, power outages, or problems with the Exchange server.
 If an OST file becomes corrupted, it can cause Outlook to malfunction or display errors when trying to access the file.